 Incorporating the business also guarantees the government that you are coming to Portugal with a proper intention and not just for the sake of residency or getting entry in Europe.

 The reasons for rejection can be forged documents, false information, criminal convictions not disclosed.
 We have not seen any rejection for Portugal D2 as the process is very clear.
-At times there are delays due to additional information asked by the authorities.

 Portugal does not stipulate a fixed minimum investment amount for the D2 Visa.
 Instead, applicants must present a comprehensive business plan demonstrating the viability and potential economic impact of their proposed venture.
 While there isn't a mandated minimum, it's advisable to ensure that your investment aligns with the scale and nature of your business to convincingly showcase its feasibility.